A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 Chiang Mai, Thailand – More laid back than Bangkok.
 One of the top destinations for nomads.
 Great food, coffee, and very cheap living.

 Taipei, Taiwan – Not really on the radar yet but an up and coming place for nomads and long-term expats.
 Superb public transport.
-Taipei is also coffee heaven – great for people that spend much of the day in cafes.
+Taipei is also coffee heaven – great for people that spend much of the day in coffee shops.
 Taipei has some of the best food in Asia.
 It’s a bit more expensive than Thailand, for comparison, but worth it.
 And 3-month visas are easy to get.

 Medellin, Colombia – The rising superstar of South America.
 Beautiful weather, fantastic Latino culture in a city emerging from a violent past.
 The food is not to everyone’s taste.
 Some people may find that the onslaught of reggaeton music everywhere to be annoying after a while.
 The capital, Bogotá vies with Medellin as the best city for digital nomads in Colombia.